saikumarmk/website/urara/guide-to-tech-1/+page.md

 - Pretend that you graduate earlier using an honours year or double degree and say you intend to drop it.
 - I personally don't endorse this, but you can also fake a penultimate year, to stack multiple internships.
 What you get out of this is beyond me, other than getting a feel for where you want to go.

+### Blacklisting

+I have seen people mention being "blacklisted" by a company.
+In practice, the blacklist is more of a cool-down period, where you cannot apply for another role at that company for some time, typically 6 to 12 months.
+To be blacklisted means you've done something that is likely illegal, not just because you applied to the company and got rejected.

 ### First year